Welcome

 Congress passes a tax on all sugar-sweetened beverages, with the stated purpose of reducing obesity.
 The tax applies equally in all states.
 Is this tax constitutional?

-Answer: Yes.
-Congress’s taxing power is broad and may be used to discourage certain conduct, as long as the tax is likely to raise revenue and is geographically uniform.
+Yes.
+Congress’s taxing power is broad and may be used to discourage certain conduct, so long as the tax is reasonably related to raising revenue and is geographically uniform.
+The fact that Congress also hopes to influence behavior does not invalidate the tax.

 Exam Warning

-Congress may not use the Commerce Clause to regulate inactivity or compel individuals to participate in commerce (e.g., requiring individuals to buy a product).
+Congress may not use the Commerce Clause to regulate inactivity or compel individuals to participate in commerce (for example, by requiring individuals to buy a product).
+If a statute does this, it may still sometimes be sustained as a tax, but not as a regulation of commerce.

 Revision Tip